API-Skeletons/oauth2-doctrine-permissions-acl/README.md

 $ php composer.phar require api-skeletons/zf-oauth2-doctrine-permissions-acl
 ```

-If composer does not automatically add this, add to this module to your application's configuration:
+This will be added to your applications list of modules:

 ```php
 'modules' => array(